ShizukaDonaghue/happy-beans/TESTING.md

 ### **EPIC: Recipe Management**
 * **_As a Site User, I can post my own recipe so that I can share it with others._**

   For logged-in users, Post a Recipe link is available from the navigation bar, which directs them to Post Recipe page.
+They can also access the page by selecting the Post a Recipe button on the Home page.

   Users can fill in the form to share the recipe with others in the community.
 The form is easy to understand and users can opt to use bullet points for the ingredients and method to organise the contents.

   <img src="docs/images/testing/us-post-recipe.png" width=800>
   <img src="docs/images/testing/us-post-recipe-2.png" width=800>